OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/ethernet-expansion.md

 ### Going Further with the Ethernet Expansion

-If you don't have a router and need to supply internet to devices, the Ethernet Expansion can transform the Omega into a very effective router.
+If you don't have a router and need to supply a wireless network and internet connectivity to devices, the Ethernet Expansion can transform the Omega into a very effective router.
 For more on that you can read our [tutorial on transforming your Omega into a router](#omega-router)

 You can use the Ethernet Expansion and the Omega to provide a wired connection to a laptop or a computer.
 This is known as an Ethernet Bridge, and you can learn more about it in our [tutorial on creating an Ethernet Bridge using the Omega](#ethernet-bridge)